Best blackhead remover

 Type

-There are several different ways to remove blackheads, so you have a choice when it comes to the type of blackhead remover you use.
+There are several ways to remove blackheads, so you have a choice when it comes to the type of blackhead remover you use.

-- Masks are a standard option for blackhead removal.
-They’re usually a peel-off variety, so you pull out the blackheads simultaneously when you remove the mask.
-A blackhead-removing mask is extremely easy to use, doesn’t cause any discomfort and can offer other beneficial ingredients for your skin.
-It can be messy to apply, and you’ll have to replace it when you use up the container.
+- Masks are a standard option.
+They’re usually peel-off, so you pull out the blackheads when you remove the mask.
+However, some contain potent ingredients that remove blackheads by deep-cleaning pores.
+A blackhead-removing mask is extremely easy to use, causes no discomfort and can offer other beneficial ingredients for your skin.
+It can be messy to apply, though, and you’ll have to replace it when you use up the container.

 - Pore strips have an adhesive that’s activated when wet.
-They dry for a certain amount of time, and when you pull it off, the blackheads come off with the strip.
-Pore strips aren’t as messy as a mask, but they’re just as easy to use.
+They dry for a certain period, and when you pull them off, the blackheads come off, too.
+Pore strips are less messy than masks, but they’re just as easy to use.
 However, they can cause some pain when removed and are often too irritating for sensitive skin.
-They require replacement when you use up a box too.
+They require replacement when you use up a box.

-- Manual tools can help open your pores, so you can remove the dead cells and debris that form the blackheads.
-Unlike masks and pore strips, you can use these repeatedly without needing to be replaced.
-They usually come in sets with multiple tools to work on different areas of the face too.
-Manual tools can sometimes be painful to use and may cause scarring if you don’t use them properly.
+- Manual tools can help open your pores so you can remove the dead cells and debris that form the blackheads.
+Unlike masks and pore strips, you can use these repeatedly without needing to replace them.
+They usually come in sets with multiple tools to work on different areas of the face.
+They can be painful to use and may cause scarring if you don’t use them properly.

-- Electric blackhead removers use suction to remove the dirt and debris from your pores to eliminate blackheads.
+- Electric blackhead removers use suction to remove dirt and debris from your pores to eliminate blackheads.
 They work quickly and don’t make a mess, but they’re pretty pricey.
-An electric blackhead remover can cause pain and may irritate sensitive skin too.
+An electric blackhead remover can cause pain and may irritate sensitive skin.

 Ingredients